Arksine/moonraker/docs/configuration.md

 port:
 #   The port the Home Assistant server is listening on.
 Default is 8123.
 device:
-#   The device ID of the switch to control.
+#   The entity ID of the switch to control.
 This parameter must be provided.
 token:
 #   A token used for request authorization.
 This option accepts
 #   Jinja2 Templates, see the [secrets] section for details.
 This parameter